 The Task Force played a pivotal role in coordinating partner organisations to leverage media interest in the anniversary of the genocide, resulting in coverage of survivors issues across major print and broadcast outlets, including a front cover story in the Guardian, features on Channel 4 News, BBC World Service, BBC Newsnight, CNN, AFP, and broadcast interviews with BBC Radio and TV, Al Jazeera, SBS Australia and others.
 In total the media team of the Taskforce fielded 100 international media requests, of which half resulted in published articles and coverage.
 SURF supported partner organisations in their collective media message, developing their online presence and partnering with the national coordination effort around the 20th anniversary.

-SURF participated, supported and spoke at a number of commemoration events to mark the twentieth anniversary of the genocide, including the UK Kwibuka20 Global Conversations commemoration event at the Houses of Parliament, the UN’s Outreach Programme on the Rwanda Genocide and the reading of testimonies in 30 countries, the UK Kwibuka20 national commemoration in Birmingham, the UNESCO commemoration event in France, and the closing events at the UK’s National Holocaust Centre.
+SURF participated, supported and spoke at a number of commemoration events to mark the twentieth anniversary of the genocide, including the UK Kwibuka20 Global Conversations commemoration event at the Houses of Parliament, the UN’s Outreach Programme on the Genocide against the Tutsi in Rwanda and the reading of testimonies in 30 countries, the UK Kwibuka20 national commemoration in Birmingham, the UNESCO commemoration event in France, and the closing events at the UK’s National Holocaust Centre.
 SURF was the chosen charity at King’s College London’s “Rwanda in Photographs: Death Then, Life Now” exhibition, and spoke at the 20th anniversary commemoration event at King’s College London chapel.
 SURF Rwanda supported a number of commemoration events in Rwanda and participated in the international conference in Kigali.

 In addition, SURF supported Holocaust Memorial Day in 2014, facilitating for speakers to address a number of events across the UK as well as attending the UK Prime Minister’s event at 10 Downing Street.